Travel During a Pandemic

-"After all," reasoned Elaine, "What better place to be in a pandemic than on what is basically a deserted island with lots of great food and a beautiful resort to stay in?"
+"After all," reasoned Elaine, "What better place to be in a pandemic than on what is basically a deserted island where there are no cases.
+There's lots of great food here still and a beautiful resort to stay in, so ..."

 Many people dream of getting stranded on a tropical island.
-We decided to walk around the tiny island; by our count there were less than 100 foreigners remaining on Gili Air when the numbers at this time of the year typically run into the thousands.
+We decided to walk around the tiny island to see who was still here; by our count there were less than 100 foreigners remaining on Gili Air when the numbers at this time of the year typically run into the thousands.
 In the seven years since we'd been coming to this island, numerous resorts had sprung up on all four shores.

 We procrastinated.
 Staff waited on us hand and foot; they were so grateful for the business.
-The weather was perfect (the previous year it was rainy).
+The weather was perfect (the previous year it had been rainy during our stay).

 Then a headline got my attention: Qantas Airlines, one of the biggest international carriers, was shutting down its entire operation.

 On March 20th, we plotted our escape from the Gilis.
 We booked a private boat from our resort to Lombok with a connection to the airport.
-A Dutch couple who abruptly departed the day after we arrived on the Gilis provided us with a contact on Lombok.
-We gave him a call and he agreed to pick us up on a private launch to pick us up at our resort’s beach restaurant.
+A Dutch couple who abruptly departed the day after we'd arrived on the Gilis provided us with the contact on Lombok they had used.
+We gave him a call and he agreed to pick us up in a private launch at our resort’s beach restaurant.

-I was stressed the boat might not arrive and was relieved when it landed.
-We boarded the small boat but instead of turning to Bangsai Harbour, where we would be screened by officials, the boat set a northwest course to an isolated beach along Lombok’s northwest coast.
+Instead of turning toward Bangsai Harbour, where we would be screened by officials, the boat set a northwest course to an isolated beach along Lombok’s northwest coast.
 As we pulled in, we spotted a lone taxi parked by the shore.

 If felt like a movie escape scene.